Getting ready to tackle your holiday shopping?

 191 Lenox between W 119th and W 120th Sts

-This colorful gift store offers a little bit of everything—from stylish coffee table books to luxury candles—with a strong focus on locally-made items.
-"Harlem State of Mind" candle from The 125 Collection, anyone?
+This treasure-filled gift store offers a little bit of everything—from stylish coffee table books to luxury candles—with a focus on Black makers.
+Here's where to get that calendar featuring Harlem Renaissance art.

-•2219 Frederick Douglass Blvd between W 119th and W 120th Sts
+2217 Frederick Douglass Blvd between W 119th and W 120th Sts

 515 Malcolm X Blvd and W 135th St

 This light-filled shop inside the Schomburg Center is the perfect place to find books and gifts related to the Black experience, from Justice Ketanji Brown Jackson enamel pins, puzzles featuring the art of Alma Thomas, and biographies of tennis legend Althea Gibson, who grew up just a few blocks away.

 2363 Adam Clayton Powell Jr Blvd between W 138th and W 139th Sts

 Resembling an elegant Strivers' Row parlor, this small chocolate shop specializes in color-splashed truffles in flavors like red velvet, sweet potato pie and cognac caramel, plus chocolate bars molded to resemble Harlem brownstones—one of Oprah's Favorite Things a few years back.